TABLE OF CONTENTS

-In the world of online ecommerce businesses, drop shipping is a big part.
+In the world of online eCommerce businesses, drop shipping is a big part.
 Many online retailers have used drop shipping fulfillment methods to add more products to their site with little to no effort.
-In fact, over 30% of retail shops on line have switched to drop shipping as their primary fulfillment method.
-With very little barriers to entry, these business types pop up on a daily basis.
+In fact, over 30% of retail shops online have switched to drop shipping as their primary fulfillment method.
+With very few barriers to entry, these business types pop up on a daily basis.
 But because of this, securing your way to success is harder to do.
 There are many risks that business owners and their acquiring banks take on when starting a drop ship business.
-From order times to common ecommerce issues, drop shipping merchant processing have a hard time staying afloat.
+From order times to common eCommerce issues, drop shipping merchant processing has a hard time staying afloat.

 Unfortunately, customers have a much shorter expectation for shipping times.
 Overnight and next day shipping has become such a norm that even waiting a week may make them uneasy.
 This makes your drop shipping business more high risk because it makes it harder to manage expectations.
 Unless your customers know explicitly that their item will take a few more days than they are accustomed to, you will be dealing with a multitude of unhappy consumers.

 There are ways to help with longer order times:

 - The first thing you could do is to let the customers track their orders.
 With certain fulfillment services, they can provide the tracking information that you can pass along to your customers.
 This way at least they have an up-to-date grasp of where and when their item will be there.

 - Alternatively, you could have a middle man fulfillment center stationed in the U.S. that will ship the items.
 This will cut down mailing time drastically but also has its own drawbacks.
 One of the reasons you are drop shipping items is so that you don’t have to pre-purchase inventory.
 But in this case, you will need to determine what takes precedent: the convenience of your customer or your business bank account.